yikai28/classifier_for_breast_ultrasound_lesion/README.md

-# TechTask - Building classifier for breast ultrasound lesion
+# Building classifier for breast ultrasound lesion

 Build “shape” and “orientation” feature classifiers for the breast ultrasound lesion image.